Freshdesk vs HubSpot Service Hub

 The decision depends on ecosystem: if your sales and marketing teams live in HubSpot, Service Hub connects support tickets to deals, campaigns, and contact records.
 If you use a different CRM (or none), Freshdesk provides comparable support features at a lower per-agent cost without ecosystem lock-in.

-HubSpot Service Hub Key Features
+What features does HubSpot Service Hub offer?

 Freshdesk provides standalone ticketing with optional messaging channels; HubSpot provides CRM-integrated support where every ticket links to the full customer record — they solve the same problem with fundamentally different architectures.
 Freshdesk's ticketing engine handles SLA management, escalation workflows, automation rules, and knowledge base (Docs).
 The Omni product line adds WhatsApp, Messenger, Instagram, and live chat.
 Freddy AI sessions power chatbot automation; Freshcaller integration handles voice.
 The Freshworks ecosystem (Freshsales, Freshchat, Freshmarketer) offers cross-product data sharing but each product requires separate purchase.